 Once, a very long time ago, there was a magician who knew only one spell, and it was a spell that could change the world.
 They’d hoped, upon becoming a magician, to be able to battle dragons or to create gold from straw or to make villains see the error of their ways, but none of those were the spell that the magician knew.
-They thought that being a magician meant that they could tame wild animals, improve their singing voice, or let them travel through time.
+They thought that being a magician would allow them to tame wild animals, improve their singing voice, or travel through time.
 But those weren’t the spell the magician knew, either.

 Flying!
 Surely flying was magic, and as a magician they could soar with the hawks or at least flap with the jays.
 And yet this, too, was not the spell they knew.